titovaliant/HashMicroKatalonWebTest/README.md

 Automation testing menggunakan Katalon, Order item on https://www.saucedemo.com/ until Checkout Page

+## Please select the test case "Full Navigation" for the automation testing until checkout page

+Please refer to this proofen testing [video](https://intip.in/LinkVideoHashMicroTitoQA) on UI Automation testing on [SwagLabs](https://www.saucedemo.com/)

 ## Defect Found
 1. User can't added same item to the shopping cart
 3. User can't choose the variation item like size or color